George Alexander Koppen: Biography

 Koppen (left) depicted on one of the two 1928 Dutch aviation stamps.
 According to Koppen, the resemblance to himself is not very good.

 On 1 October 1927, as captain of "de Postduif", the three-engine Fokker F.VII “H-NAEA”, he departed to Batavia to explore if mail flight connection between Amsterdam and Batavia would be possible.
 After a fuel problem in Iran, he arrived in Batavia nine days later.
-The return flight took longer: eleven days, also because it toke one day to repair a broken landing gear.
+The return flight took longer: eleven days, also because it took one day to repair a broken landing gear.
 After returning a month after his departure in the Netherlands he received many congratulations for this records and had become a known man.
 While he wasn’t the first person to fly to the Dutch East Indies, with the return flight, he laid the foundation for a postal service between the Netherlands and the Dutch East Indies, which for years was the largest in the world.

 Between 1928 and 1934 he was chief flight service of the KNILM in Batavia.
 In 1935 he was a member of the Mimika-expeditie in New Guinea.
 In 1937 he returned to the Netherlands, where he was assigned to the third aviation regiment.
 In 1939 he became commander at the first aviation group.
 From May 1945 until his retirement in 1948 he was commander at Soesterberg Air Base.

 Koppen received the Order of Orange-Nassau.

 Koppen died in Haarlem on 1 January 1970 at the age of 79.
 His cremation took place in a private circle.

 A book was published about his life and career entitled “Waag veel, riskeer niets!
 G.A.
 Koppen (1890–1970) en de vlucht van de Postduif”.